nsursock/crackingdacode/src/blog/violence-intrigue.md

 ---
-title: Is Violence Strictly A
+title: Is One Of The Reasons For Violence
-title2: Matter Of Intrigue?
+title2: Fascinating Intrigue?
 description: What you gonna do when they will come for you?
 I wonder if violence isn't a riddle as if you're wondering how bad can this get and how far can this go.
 author: Nicolas Sursock
 date: 2020-07-19T11:22:00Z